-Another one of the leading LED lighting benefits is their energy-efficient operation.
+Another one of the leading LED lighting advantages is their energy-efficient operation.
 You can measure the energy efficiency of a lighting source in useful lumens, which describes the amount of lighting that the device emits for each unit of power, or watt, that the bulb uses.
 In the past, we measured light by how many lumens it produced, but the reality is that some of these lumens go to waste.
-LED lighting produces less waste light and more useful lumens than other lighting technologies.
+LED lighting produces less waste light and more useful lumens than other lighting solutions.

-If you replaced all the lighting in your office, school or other facility with LEDs, you could see as much as a 60% to 70% improvement in your overall energy efficiency.
+If you replaced all the lighting in your office, school or other facility with LEDs, you could see as much as a 60% to 70% improvement in your overall energy savings.
 In some cases, the improvement could be as great as 90%, depending on what kind of lights you are replacing and what kind of LED lights you are using.

 These improvements in energy efficiency are directly correlated with financial savings.
 When you replace a traditional light source with an LED light source, your energy usage is going to plummet, making LED lights are a smart investment for the bottom line of any business!

 3. Improved Environmental Performance